 What we do note is the fact that time and distance have no meaning without a reference to a clock and a ruler.
-For time and distance to exist, there has to be motion and extent.
+For time and distance to exist, there must be motion and extent.
 Particles must move and they must have an extent, otherwise, there’s no time and no distance.
 Without particles we are left with a void, and a void is merely an infinity of nothing.

 From this it follows that our perception of time is in fact relative motion.
 We perceive time because things move.
 Likewise for distance.
 It too is a relative measure.
 We measure things in relation to ourselves or some other ruler.
 Without things, there are no distances.
 Without particles there are neither time nor distance, only a void where nothing exists and nothing ever happens.

 With this in mind, let us now turn our attention to the particle quantum: the smallest meaningful subdivision of a particle.